nicholaswmin/dyno/README.md

 Both the primary and each task thread record their own metrics.

-Some metrics are provided by default; others can be recorded by the user as part of the benchmarked code, as shown above.
+Some metrics are provided by default; others can be recorded by the user as part of the benchmarked code, as shown below.

 ### An example